top of page

 • Remove nightlights and bright alarm clocks

-• Wake consistently every day – to sunlight or a dawn simulator if you live in a darker climate
+• Wake consistently every day – to sunlight or a dawn simulator when living in a darker climate

-• Get outside – at least one hour of direct sunlight daily supports our natural sleep/wake cycles
+• Get outside – at least one hour of direct sunlight daily supports the natural sleep/wake cycles

 Blue Blocking Glasses

 The circadian release of melatonin is strongly suppressed by light, particularly blue light.
-Even light of five to ten lux while sleeping with eyes closed will impact the circadian system (1).
-Blue-light-blocking glasses can protect from the melatonin suppressing effects of light (2).
-When worn during a 60 min light pulse at 0100 hr, blue-light-blocking glasses resulted in a slight increase in melatonin levels compared to baseline, while melatonin levels decreased significantly by 46% in the control condition (3).
-After seven nights of wearing blue blockers for two hours before bed, people with insomnia have significantly improved subjective and objective total sleep time, sleep quality, and soundness (4).
-For people with Delayed Sleep-Wake Phase, wearing blue-light-blocking glasses from 2100 h to bedtime for two weeks resulted in their dim-light melatonin onset occurring 78 min earlier, while sleep onset was significantly earlier by 132 min (5).
+Even light of five to ten lux while sleeping with eyes closed will impact the circadian system (4).
+Blue-light-blocking glasses can protect from the melatonin-suppressing effects of light (5).
+When worn during a 60-minute light pulse at 0100 hr, blue-light-blocking glasses resulted in a slight increase in melatonin levels compared to baseline, while melatonin levels decreased significantly by 46% in the control condition (6).
+After seven nights of wearing blue blockers for two hours before bed, people with insomnia have significantly improved subjective and objective total sleep time, sleep quality, and soundness (7).
+For people with Delayed Sleep-Wake Phase, wearing blue-light-blocking glasses from 2100 h to bedtime for two weeks resulted in their dim-light melatonin onset occurring 78 min earlier, while sleep onset was significantly earlier by 132 min (8).
 In healthy adults without sleep or circadian disorders, using blue-light-blocking glasses from 1800 h until bedtime for a week resulted in subjective reports of earlier sleep onset, though objective measures were not improved.

 Diet